 This can be quite an unpleasant part of dry mouth, as your throat may feel sore, or you could even experience a burning sensation.

 This symptom is perhaps self-explanatory, but the lack of moisture in the mouth caused by dry mouth will cause you to experience dryness.
 When you experience dryness, you need as much moisture in the air as possible.
-Consider using a diffuser to provide humidity and essential oils like peppermint that stimulate saliva production.
+Consider using a diffuser to provide humidity and essential oils like peppermint that stimulate saliva production, making them effective essential oils for dry mouth relief.

 Unpleasant Taste Or Taste Changes To Food